Skip to content

 Instructions

-The Railroad Diagram code is a series of nested objects whose properties are the components of the diagram.
+The Railroad Diagram Code is a series of nested objects whose properties are the components of the diagram.
 The name of the object determines how its properties will be used.
 The root object is either Diagram or ComplexDiagram.
 Any Leaf or Container object can be used inside either root object.

 Root Diagrams